 Starting a new food business

 New fit outs of food businesses require a building permit to ensure the structural adequacy of the building, fixtures, fittings.
-If you think you need a building permit, contact a Building Surveyor at the City on 1300 422 664 or via email.
+If you think you need a building permit, contact a Building Surveyor at the City on 1300 422 664 or by submitting an online enquiry.

 Registration is also required under the Food Act 2008 prior to fit out of the business.
 Registration involves an assessment of your proposed food business for compliance with the Australian Food Safety Standards.
 Please see the City’s Food Premises Guideline or to lodge for registration, use the Food Business Notification Form.

 You can also down load a Canning Business welcome pack HERE.